marclandy/enterprise-infra/solutions/mcn/federated orchestration for global multi-cloud networking.md

 Where Cato builds and controls the entire stack within their service fabric, Coevolve integrates and operationalizes services across many providers and domains, making them ideal as:
 A Federated Orchestration Broker rather than a closed-loop service provider.

-What Comes Next: Where Coevolve-Type Models Expand
+*What Comes Next: Where Coevolve-Type Models Could Expand*
 - Service Composition: Create services by chaining together capabilities (e.g., traffic shaping + DLP + cloud peering) on-demand
 - AI-Driven Path Selection: Real-time decisions across multiple transport underlays and service providers
 - Zero Trust Everywhere: Not just users, but also APIs, machine-to-machine, and service-to-service